"All of Me": Mining Users' Attributes from their Public Spotify Playlists: Conclusion and Future Works

 \section{Conclusion and Future Works}

-This study has revealed a substantial connection between Spotify playlist information and user attributes, with specific attributes, such as age and gender, exhibiting stronger correlations than others like "Living Alone."
-Machine learning models have proven effective in harnessing these features for attribute prediction, with the DeepSet approach often surpassing baseline algorithms.
+This study has revealed a substantial connection between Spotify playlist information and user attributes, with specific attributes, such as \feature{Age} and \feature{Gender}, exhibiting stronger correlations than others like \feature{Living Alone}.
+ML achieved appreciable results in harnessing these features for attribute prediction, which raises awareness regarding Spotify users' privacy.
+In the future, we plan to extend our statistical analysis to gain more insight regarding the link between playlists and private attributes, and employ more sophisticated algorithms to increase predictive performances.

-For future research, we intend to organize user data topologically.
-This involves constructing a graph that represents the relationships between users by leveraging playlist similarity.
-Subsequently, we plan to employ Graph Neural Networks (GNN) for creating enriched topological embeddings of each user~\cite{SperdutiStarita,micheli2009neural,kipf2016semi}.